 The TSF has three distinct ponds: the barge pond, north pond and south pond where the decant water pools.
 These ponds are located within the tailings deposition area upstream of the TSF dam.
 The barge pond is approximately 18 acres.
 The north pond fluctuates in size but covers an area that generally ranges from 300 to 400 acres.
 The south pond will fluctuate slightly, but should remain close to 245 acres.
-A bathymetric survey conducted in September 2015 showed the decant pond contains approximately 8,810 acre-feet of water.
-The increase in the pond's volume is attributed to the area's abnormal rainfall throughout 2014 and 2015 and does not represent the normal operating level of the TSF.
+A bathymetric survey conducted in September 2016 showed the decant pond contains approximately 10,905 acre-feet of water.
+The increase in the pond's volume is attributed to the area's abnormal rainfall throughout 2014 - 2016 and does not represent the normal operating level of the TSF.
 Water management activities continue to be evaluated and implemented [i.e., storm water control, dewatering well groundwater discharge (APDES Permit No. AK0053643)] to reduce the additional volume created by the abnormal precipitation events.

-The TSF dam is approximately 4,600 feet long and has a crest height of 366 feet.
+The TSF dam is approximately 4,600 feet long and has a crest height of 376 feet.
 It impounds all of the tailings generated by the mill.
 The TSF and the mill form a closed system for process water.
-Water used in the mill is pumped from the decant pond and process water which has had the cyanide level reduced to low levels is returned to the decant pond in the tailings slurry.
+Water used in the mill is pumped from the decant pond, and this process water is returned to the decant pond in the tailings slurry after the slurry has been processed to comply with cyanide threshold levels in accordance with the mine's Waste Management Permit.